 inside a church.

 of a smile.

 a late summer night, the shadows

 that chase, perhaps

-Those are the only avaible poems on network, which have english translation.
+Those are the only available poems on a network, which have an english translation.
 I’m not good enough to translate Norwegian poems for you guys, but maybe someday I will.